 The French SIIC regime does not provide specific leverage restrictions.
-However, new French thincapitalization rules apply to corporate taxpayers for taxable years as of January 1, 2007.
-These new rules also apply to companies that have elected the SIIC regime.
+However, new French thincapitalisation rules apply to corporate taxpayers for taxable years as of January 01, 2007.
+These new rules also apply to companies that have elected for the SIIC regime.
 Under certain conditions, the rules limit the deduction of interest on group loans.

-The new French thin-capitalization rules only apply to related party loans.
+The new French thin-capitalisation rules only apply to related party loans.
 A related party is defined as (i) a company that controls (or having a de facto control), directly or indirectly, more than 50% of the capital of the French borrowing company, or (ii) any company that is under the direct or indirect control of a person that also controls, directly or indirectly, more than 50% of the capital of the French borrowing company.

-The impact of the thin-capitalization rules is to increase the amount of the SIIC's exempt realized income, which is subject to compulsory distribution to shareholders.
+The impact of the thin-capitalisation rules is to increase the amount of the SIIC's exempt realised income, which is subject to compulsory distribution to shareholders.

-Ор perative income Capital gains Timing 85 5% of tax-exempt profits 50% of capital gains Annually
+Operative income Capital gains Dividends Timing 85% of tax-exempt 50% of capital gains 100% of dividends Annually profits

-At least 85% of the tax-exempt profits from qualifying leasing activities (including profits realized by directly owned partnerships or pass-through entities), must be distributed before the end of the tax year following the year in which they are generated.
+At least 85% of the tax-exempt profits from qualifying leasing activities (including profits realised by directly owned partnerships or pass-through entities), must be distributed before the end of the tax year following the year in which they are generated.

-At least 50% of capital gains resulting from the sale of (i) rights relating to leasing contracts (ii) properties (includes the sale of property by directly held partnerships or pass-through entities) (iii) shares of qualifying partnerships or (iv) shares of corporate subsidiaries that have elected the SIIC regime (this includes the sale of shares by a directly held partnership or a pass-through entity) must be distributed before the end of the second tax year following the year in which they have been realized.
+At least 50% of capital gains resulting from the sale of (i) rights relating to leasing contracts (ii) properties (includes the sale of property by directly held partnerships or pass-through entities) (iii) shares of qualifying partnerships or (iv) shares of corporate subsidiaries that have elected for the SIIC regime (this includes the sale of shares by a directly held partnership or a pass-through entity) must be distributed before the end of the second tax year following the year in which they have been realized.